AndersenLab/dry-guide/docs/pipeline-alignment.md

 # alignment-nf

 The [alignment-nf](https://github.com/AndersenLab/alignment-nf) pipeline performs alignment for wild isolate sequence data __at the strain level__, and outputs BAMs and related information.
-Those BAMs can be used for downstream analysis of [concordance-nf](http://andersenlab.org/dry-guide/pipeline-concordance/), [wi-nf](http://andersenlab.org/dry-guide/pipeline-wi/) and variants calling.
+Those BAMs can be used for downstream analysis including variant calling, [concordance analysis](http://andersenlab.org/dry-guide/pipeline-concordance/), [wi-nf (variant calling)](http://andersenlab.org/dry-guide/pipeline-wi/) and other analyses.

+!!!
+Note
-Note that historically, sequence processing was previously performed at the isotype level.
+    Historically, sequence processing was performed at the isotype level.
 We are still interested in filtering strains used in analysis at the isotype level, but alignment and variant calling are now performed at the strain level rather than at the isotype level.

 [TOC]

 ## Usage
 ```

              ▗▖ ▝▜   ▝                       ▗      ▗▖ ▖▗▄▄▖
              ▐▌  ▐  ▗▄   ▄▄ ▗▗▖ ▗▄▄  ▄▖ ▗▗▖ ▗▟▄     ▐▚ ▌▐
              ▌▐  ▐   ▐  ▐▘▜ ▐▘▐ ▐▐▐ ▐▘▐ ▐▘▐  ▐      ▐▐▖▌▐▄▄▖